-During fiscal 2010, we plan on substantially completing a 100,000 square foot addition to our Lancaster, Pennsylvania distribution facility.
+During fiscal 2010, we completed a 100,000 square foot addition to our Lancaster, Pennsylvania distribution facility.
 This facility primarily serves our midwest and east coast stores.
-We believe this expansion will support our growth for the next several years.
+We believe this expansion will help support our growth for the near term.

 During fiscal 2008, we entered into an operating lease for a warehouse facility in Reno, Nevada to support our western United States stores.
-The facility is approximately 176,000 square feet and the term of the lease is set to expire in 2017 with our option to renew for up to an additional 10 years.
+The facility is approximately 214,500 square feet and the term of the lease is set to expire in 2017 with our option to renew for up to an additional 10 years.
 During fiscal 2008, we invested approximately \$6.3 million in equipment and other improvements for this location.
-In March 2009, we executed a lease for an additional 39,000 square feet of warehouse space at our Reno, Nevada facility.
-We believe this expansion will support our growth for the next several years.
+In March 2009, we executed a lease for an additional 39,000 square feet of warehouse space at our Reno, Nevada facility that is included in the total noted above.
+We believe this expansion will help support our growth for the next several years.